NethServer/ns8-docs/migration.rst

 * you have access to your authoritative DNS server: you will need to change some DNS records after the migration of each application
+* if the source NethServer 7 system has the NethForge repository enabled, enable it under NS8 Repository Settings accordingly.
+This step is required to migrate SOGo.

 The migration procedure will add the source machine as special node of NethServer 8 cluster.